Our mission is to create methods to fit the science and not make science fit the methods.

 Specifically, we are interested in the following questions that have clinical relevance:

-1. Neurodegeneration – How can we develop software frameworks that can assist dementia screening in various real-world settings?
+1. Neurodegeneration – How can we develop software frameworks that can assist neurology practitioners in various real-world settings?

 2. Digital pathology – How can we build clinical-grade software tools to complement the pathologist workflow?